Artemis: Minor myths

+In Nonnus's Dionysiaca, Aura, the daughter of Lelantos and Periboia, was a companion of Artemis.
+When out hunting one day with Artemis, she asserts that the goddess's voluptuous body and breasts are too womanly and sensual, and doubts her virginity, arguing that her own lithe body and man-like breasts are better than Artemis's and a true symbol of her own chastity.
+In anger, Artemis asks Nemesis for help to avenge her dignity.
+Nemesis agrees, telling Artemis that Aura's punishment will be to lose her virginity, since she dared question that of Artemis.
+Nemesis then arranges for Eros to make Dionysus fall in love with Aura.
+Dionysus intoxicates Aura and rapes her as she lies unconscious, after which she becomes a deranged killer.
+While pregnant, she tries to kill herself or cut open her belly, as Artemis mocks her over it.
+When she bore twin sons, she ate one, while the other, Iacchus, was saved by Artemis.

+Chione was a beautiful princess of Phocis.
+She was beloved by two gods, Hermes and Apollo, and boasted that she was more beautiful than Artemis because she had made two gods fall in love with her at once.
+Artemis was furious and pierced Chione's blasphemous tongue with an arrow, leaving the girl to choke in her own blood.

 Polyphonte was a young woman who fled home in pursuit of a free, virginal life with Artemis, as opposed to the conventional life of marriage and children favoured by Aphrodite.
 As a punishment, Aphrodite cursed her, causing her to mate and have children with a bear.
 Artemis, seeing that, was disgusted and sent a horde of wild animals against her, causing Polyphonte to flee to her father's house.
 Her resulting offspring, Agrius and Oreius, were wild cannibals who incurred the hatred of Zeus.
 Ultimately the entire family was transformed into birds who became ill portents for mankind.

 Coronis was a princess from Thessaly who became the lover of Apollo and fell pregnant.
 While Apollo was away, Coronis began an affair with a mortal man named Ischys.
 When Apollo learnt of this, he sent Artemis to kill the pregnant Coronis, or Artemis had the initiative to kill Coronis on her own accord for the insult done against her brother.
 The unborn child, Asclepius, was later removed from his dead mother's womb.

-When two of her hunting companions who had sworn to remain chaste and be devoted to her, Rhodopis and Euthynicus, fell in love with each other and broke their vows in a cavern, Artemis turned Rhodopis into a fountain inside that very cavern as punishment.
-The two had fallen in love not on their own but only after Eros had struck them with his love arrows, commanded by his mother Aphrodite, who had taken offence in that Rhodopis and Euthynicus rejected love and marriage in favour of a chaste life.

-When the queen of Kos Echemeia ceased to worship Artemis, she shot her with an arrow; Persephone then snatched the still-living Euthemia and brought her to the Underworld.
+When Queen Echemeia of Kos ceased to worship Artemis, she shot her with an arrow; Persephone then snatched the still-living Euthemia and brought her to the Underworld.